adamwlos/Hoppers/README.md

 python3 visualizer.py
 ```

-The game may also be made into an executable or app file through your choice of third party software.
+The game may also be made into an executable or app file using your choice of third party software.

 [Back to top](#top)